RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 We next provide the ASH fragment and the OpenMMTheory as input to the OpenMM_Opt minimizer and run a minimization of 100 steps.
 For a large MM system it is typically not needed to minimize the whole system until convergence (and can in fact be very hard to accomplish).
-Here we simply minimize for 100 steps in order to remove the larges starting forces from the system (due to the addition of H-atoms, solvent, ions etc.) before we go on to perform an MM simulation.
+Here we simply minimize for 100 steps in order to remove the largest starting forces from the system (due to the addition of H-atoms, solvent, ions etc.) before we go on to perform an MM simulation.
+There are cases where OpenMM_Opt fails to reduce these forces (and can even crash) sufficiently.
+We can also use Gentle_warm_up_MD (see :doc:`OpenMM-interface`) to gently warm up the system starting from a very low temperature.

 Next we perform an MM MD simulation using OpenMM_MD.
 Here we do a very short MD simulation for 5 picoseconds using a timestep of 0.001 ps (1 fs) at 300 K. We use a Langevin integrator that also acts as thermostat and we will thus sample the NVT ensemble.